ARM-software/vulkan-sdk/README.md

 ### Android requirements

-Not all Android phones will support Vulkan due to the GPU chipset on the device.
-To make sure your Android device has the Vulkan API supported download the [Hardware CapsViewer for Vulkan](https://play.google.com/store/apps/details?id=de.saschawillems.vulkancapsviewer&hl=en) app to verify your device's statuss.
+Not all Android devices support Vulkan.
+To make sure your Android device has the Vulkan API supported download the [Hardware CapsViewer for Vulkan](https://play.google.com/store/apps/details?id=de.saschawillems.vulkancapsviewer&hl=en) app to verify your device's status.

 ### License